ouspg/CompSec/README.md

 ## Grading

-As described earlier, you can get up to 5 points in each first five week.
+As described earlier, you can get up to 5 points in each week during the first five weeks.
 (Total 25 points)

-For last two weeks, there is possibility earn total of 2  points from weekly lecture assigments.
-(2 extra for those, who did all the labs)
+For last two weeks, there is possibility earn total of 2  points from weekly lecture assignments (One (1) each), even, if you have completed five labs already.

 From final coursework, points can be obtained as following.
 Grade from 1 to 5 is multiplied with three (3):

 Topic|Grade/Points
 -|-
-Literature review/ cybersecurity essay|1 - 3 (3 - 9p.)
+Literature review/ cybersecurity essay|1 - 3 (3 - 9)
-Small own project or project from given topics| 2 - 4 (6 - 12p.)
+Small own project or project from given topics| 2 - 4 (6 - 12)
-Challenging own project | 3 - 5 (9 - 15p.)
+Challenging own project | 3 - 5 (9 - 15)

-### And this results to following grades for the course:
+*As result, we get following table for total grade:*

 Points|Total Grade
 :-:|:-:
-< 10 | 0
+< 10 | fail
 10+ | 1
 15+ | 2
 21+ | 3